I am running three developmental courses right now. Developmental courses and personal conversations are:

 OK, so let’s look at some other fairy tales:

-The job is to find the other tale!
+The job is to find the second tale!
 The redeeming one.
-For me it was the ugly duckling story: of being a swan.
-For the gingerbread man person it could be maybe Hansel and Gretel, where she Gretel, is outwitting the witch.
+For me it was the ugly duckling story: of finding out that I was not an ugly ducking, I was a swan.
+For the gingerbread man person it could be maybe Hansel and Gretel, where Gretel, is outwitting the witch.

 For the little chicken person a tale that shows the whole horizon with its magnificent calmness… I can’t think of a tale right now.
 But it is definitely not attention seeking.